nlohmann/json/docs/mkdocs/docs/integration/migration_guide.md

 ## Do not use the `details` namespace

-The `details` namespace is not part of the public API of the library and can change in any version without announcment.
+The `details` namespace is not part of the public API of the library and can change in any version without announcement.
 Do not rely on any function or type in the `details` namespace.